moliver28/research-handbook/content/handbook/board-meetings/_index.md

 ### Agenda

 1. Key Board material is presented during Board Meeting sessions.
 This includes:
-   - E-Group memos and CEO memos
+   - E-Group and CEO memos
         - Each E-Group member has a memo with up to four pages with four additional exhibits.
         - Each discussion topic has a memo with unlimited exhibits.
         - Finance has unlimited exhibits in the memo.